On render end

 Normal threshold - this parameter controls how sensitive the irradiance map is to changes in surface normals and small surface details.
 Larger values mean less sensitivity; smaller values make the irradiance map more sensitive to surface curvature and small details.

 Distance threshold - this parameter controls how sensitive the irradiance map is to distance between surfaces.
 A value of 0.0 means the irradiance map will not depend on object proximity at all; higher values place more samples in places where objects are close to each other.

 Detail enhancement is a method for bringing additional detail to the irradiance map in the case where there are small details in the image.
 Due to its limited resolution, the irradiance map typically blurs the GI in these areas or produces splotchy and flickering results.
 The detail enhancement option is a way to calculate those smaller details with a high-precision brute-force sampling method.
 This is similar to how an ambient occlusion pass works, but is more precise as it takes into account bounced light.

-On - turns on detail enhancement for the irradiance map.
+Enable - turns on detail enhancement for the irradiance map.
 Note that an irradiance map calculated in this mode should not be used without the detail option.
 When detail enhancement is On, you can use lower irradiance map settings and higher Interpolation samples.
-This is because the irradiance map is only used to capture the general far-off lighting, while direct sampling is used for the closer detail areas.
+This is because the irradiance map is only used to capture the general far-off lighting, while direct sampling is used for the

 Scale - this determines the units for the Radius parameter: